 Headspace do a wonderful mindfulness exercise called ‘Mindful Cleaning for Sleep’ – the theory being that if you can’t sleep at night, you can get up and clean something while also clearing your mind, and this has inspired me to bring mindfulness into my housework.

-Second: Set aside a specific time every day to clean or tidy if you can – this will help you to be more mindful about the whole of your daily schedule as a side benefit.
+Set aside a specific time every day or week to clean or tidy if you can – this will help you to be more mindful about the whole of your daily schedule as a side benefit.

 Lastly, light up a lovely scented candle and step back to enjoy your handiwork, knowing that you have taken time out to not only clean your home, but also to clear your mind a little.
 It’s an interesting concept to think of housework as ‘me time’, but it could just work for you!